michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 The models were evaluated using several metrics.
 * R-squared (R2)- explains the percentage of variance in the target variable explained by the model
-* Mean average error (MAE)- measurement of error of the model, less affected by outliers (large errors)
+* Mean average error (MAE)- a measurement of error of the model, less affected by outliers (large errors)
-* Root Mean square error (RMSE)- measurement of error of the model, more affected by outliers (large errors)
+* Root Mean square error (RMSE)- a measurement of error of the model, more affected by outliers (large errors)

 The first train and test setup involved the usual test-train-split on all of the data.
 The results are given.